CircuitSetup/Remote/FUTABA.md

 ![battery](img/battery.jpg)

 With a simple modification, it has the perfect measurements to fit into the original battery compartment.
-The charging electronics need to be put elsewhere, otherwise it's too thick.
-Remove the blue shrink-wrap, the tape below, and the PCB is free.
+The charging electronics, which are inside the blue shrink-wrap, need to be put elsewhere, otherwise the battery is too thick.
+Remove the blue shrink-wrap, the tape below that, and the PCB is free.
 I taped it on top of the battery compartment:

 ![battelec](img/battelec.jpg)